From 1 February 2024, Bury Council is responsible for managing and maintaining all council homes previously supported by Six Town Housing.

 It is important to treat mould as soon as possible by using a anti fungicidal spray which is readily available on the high street (please follow the product guidance), do not brush away mould from carpets and fabrics, as it will spread spores around - instead use a vacuum cleaner, and make sure when you empty the vacuum the area is well ventilated.

 We appreciate you may want to take action yourself but please monitor the issue over a couple of weeks, if mould spreads, gets bigger or returns or becomes more frequent, or you are unable to treat it then contact us to arrange a visit to your home.
-If anyone in the home has underlying respiratory conditions then please report it to us as soon
+If anyone in the home has underlying respiratory conditions then please report it to us as soon as possible.

 There’s always moisture in the air in your home even if you can’t see it.
 When the moisture hits a cold surface like a window or a wall, it turns back to water creating condensation.